Otto Klemperer: Post-war

-By 1946 Klemperer had recovered his health enough to return to Europe for a conducting tour.
-His first concert was in Stockholm, where he met the music scholar Aládar Tóth, husband of the pianist Annie Fischer; Tóth was soon to be an important influence on his career.
+By 1946, Klemperer had recovered his health enough to return to Europe for a conducting tour.
+His first concert was in Stockholm, where he met the music scholar Aladár Tóth, husband of the pianist Annie Fischer; Tóth was soon to be an important influence on his career.
 On another tour in 1947 Klemperer conducted The Marriage of Figaro at the Salzburg Festival and Don Giovanni in Vienna.
 While he was in Salzburg, Tóth, who had been appointed director of the Hungarian State Opera in Budapest, invited him to become the company's musical director.
 Klemperer accepted, and served from 1947 to 1950.
 In Budapest he conducted the major Mozart operas and Fidelio, Tannhäuser, Lohengrin and Die Meistersinger, as well as works from the Italian repertory, and many concerts.

-In March 1948 Klemperer made his first post-war appearance in London, conducting the Philharmonia Orchestra.
+In March 1948, Klemperer made his first post-war appearance in London, conducting the Philharmonia Orchestra.
 He conducted Bach's Third Orchestral Suite from the harpsichord, Stravinsky's Symphony in Three Movements and Beethoven's Eroica Symphony.

 Klemperer left the Budapest post in 1950, frustrated by the political interference of the communist regime.
 He held no permanent conductorship for the next nine years.
 In the early 1950s he freelanced in Argentina, Australia, Austria, Britain, Canada, France, Germany and elsewhere.Potts, Joseph E. "Orchestral Concerts in Paris", The Musical Times, October 1951, p.
 446 In London in 1951 he conducted two Philharmonia concerts at the new Royal Festival Hall, eliciting high praise from reviewers.
 The music critic of The Times wrote:

 After this, Klemperer's seemingly resurgent career received another severe set-back.
 At Montreal airport later in 1951 he slipped on ice and fell, breaking his hip.
 He was hospitalised for eight months.
 Then for a year he and his family were, as he put it, virtually prisoners in the US because of obstacles to leaving the country, following new legislation.
 With the help of an accomplished lawyer, he secured temporary six-month passports in 1954, and moved with his wife and daughter to Switzerland.
 He settled in Zürich, and obtained German citizenship and right of residency in Switzerland.